 Just two miles away is downtown Spindale, with an impressive collection of restaurants and live music spots.
 The B Sharp Music Store draws musicians from miles around.
 The Foundation Performing Arts Center is a cultural beacon for western North Carolina, presenting major musical performing artists and theatre productions - located on the Isothermal Community College Campus, also home to a collection of walking trails.

 Just 12 miles away is the Tryon International Equestrian Center, a mecca for horse lovers with many competition weeks and free events.
 Located just 6 miles away is Forest City.
-Also, read more about things to do in Rutherford County.
+East about 16 miles is Lake Lure.
 Asheville is about 55 miles away, an easy drive east on I-40 to Marion, then take US 221 South.